My-UofE/ECM1410-Workshop-06-Instructions/README.md

 **NOTE**

-The average duration to conclude this workshop is two hours.
+This workshop should take the average student about two hours to complete.

-Please make sure you always finish them.
-If you run into issues you should ask for advice during the timetabled workshops or office hours.
+Please work to complete all activities in the week they are set.
+If you run into issues you can get help during the timetabled workshops or office hours.

 # 1. Unchecked exceptions